LuciCMD/AICoverGen/README.md

 ## Usage with WebUI

-To run the AICoverGen WebUI, run the following command.
+To run the AICoverGen WebUI, run the command below, or use run.bat

 ```
 python src/webui.py